How many of us create their travel itineraries to avoid the off-seasons? I know I’m guilty of it and I’m sure I’m not the only one.

 Kalahari region, Botswana in rainy February

-I was doing some research in Namibia this past spring, and even though February is the off-season for safari in southern Africa I couldn’t bear to fly all the way to Africa without trying to see some wildlife.
+I was doing some research in Namibia this past spring, and even though February is the off-season for a safari in southern Africa I couldn’t bear to fly all the way to Africa without trying to see some wildlife.
 So I took a safari in the Kalahari region (Nxai Pan and Central Kalahari Reserve) of Botswana with low expectations, as everything I read said wildlife was scarce at this time.

 If for no other reason, I’m glad I went because I would never have realized otherwise how amazingly green, lush and beautiful the Kalahari desert is during the rainy season!
-Another great benefit, the pleasure of which really can’t be overstated, was so few tourists … most of the time when we did see wildlife, we were the single vehicle to be stopped watching it — just me and my guide and the animals.
+Another great benefit, the pleasure of which really can’t be overstated, was so few tourists … most of the time when we did see wildlife, we were the single-vehicle to be stopped watching it — just me and my guide and the animals.
 But even better, I had some amazing close-encounters with a variety of wildlife.
-This was my fourth African safari and it was the closest I’d ever gotten to lions, cheetahs and elephants.
+This was my fourth African safari and it was the closest I’d ever gotten to lions, cheetahs, and elephants.
 Exhilarating!
 I’m so glad I didn’t let everyone who said February was a terrible time to go persuade me not to.

 – Shara from SKJ Travel